khiemdam/recipes-website/README.md

 - [ ] Finalize everything on GitHub

 ## Status
-I finished a basic Cinnamon Rolls Recipe (only using HTML).
-I am working on adding content to more recipe pages.
+Added carrot cake recipe, and will work on adding images to that page and the home page.

 ## Credits
 * [I am learning HTML from "The Odin Project"](https://www.theodinproject.com/)